LisaHackett97/HiddenIrishTravels/README.md

 - Ranking/Likes
 - Map showing places recommended
 - Individual alt attribures on uploaded images
+- Admin could have an option to change a field, and it would auto update the recommendations displayed.
+- Filter field types on admin manage form page

 [Back to table of contents](#table-of-contents)

+## Defensive Design

+The following are defensive design elements identified in planning.
+Each will be manually tested (See testing docs)

+- Non registered User should not be able to do the following:
+  - Add/Edit/Delete a recommendation
+  - Search site
+  - View 'logged in' menu bar
+  - View or access any admin options

+- Error pages should be in place.
+404

+- Regular logged in user should not be able to do the following
+  - View 'logged out' menu bar
+  - View Admin Option in nav bar
+  - View Admin Overview page
+  - View or action any admin functionality: Edit fields/delete recommendations (other than own)/Delete a user

+- Back buttons/Home buttons or other navigation buttons should bring user back to the appropriate page, depending on their logged in/Out status

+- Form validation needs to be in place

+- If Admin deletes a user, how does this affect active recommendations.
+Recommendation remains on the Home page as displayed.
+Data held in a deperate collection on the DB.
+Cannot be edited

+- If Admin deletes/edits fields, how does this affect active recommendations.

+*** Abuse of Admin privileges, controls on this and info security need to be in place as part of the business process ***

 ## Technologies Used